MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 10.	in **Form**, select **File conten**t from the Dynamic content list
 11. Select **+ New step**
 12. Search **Compose (Data operation)**
-13.	in **Input**, select the confidence score value you want to see extracted
+13.	in **Inputs**, select the confidence score value you want to see extracted from the Dynamic content list

 ## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps